-Members must be individuals medically qualified and members of allied professions working in the field of SCO Applicants must give proof of interest and activity in the treatment of patients with spinal cord afflictions or in research into a subject relating to SCI.
-Such proof may be in the form of a C.V. and may include any relevant publications.
-Applicants should be endorsed by a member of the Society.
-The annual membership fee is £70 and entitles the member to receive 12 monthly issues of SPINAL CORD + online access without further charge as well as all communications from the Society to its members.
-For online access only the subscription is £45.
+Members must be individuals medically qualified and members of allied professions working in the field of SCI.
+Applicants must give proof of interest and activity in the treatment of patients with spinal cord afflictions or in research into a subject relating to SCI.
+Such proof may be in the form of a CV and may include any relevant publications.
+Applicants should be endorsed by an existing member of the Society.
+The annual membership fee is £45 and this includes online access to both our journals.
 Members are entitled to vote at the Annual General Meeting which takes place every year during the Annual Scientific Meeting of the Society.
-Applications for Membership are to be addressed to the Honorary Secretary.
+Members are able to purchase the printed journal at an additional cost.

 Senior Members are Full Members who have retired from regular clinical practice but wish to be kept informed of the Society's activities.
-They do not receive the journal and membership is free of charge.
+They do not have access to the journals and membership is free of charge.
 Applications for Senior membership are to be addressed to the Honorary Secretary.

 Fellowship of ISCoS